 Who we need: Demonstrated cultural sensitivity and experience working with at-risk or underserved youth, consistently displaying positive attitudes towards the whole community.
 Aptitude to be extremely flexible and adaptive, as staff may be placed in communities without running water or have living accommodations that change at the last minute, based on community need.
 Motivated to work productively as a member of a team.

-When we do it: Rural Specialist: March 20 – August 4; House Managers/Senior Program Staff: May 15 – August 3; Senior Program Staff (without lifeguard certification planning to attend the Camp Fire certification course): May 16-August 2; Senior Program Staff (with current lifeguard certification): May 22 –Aug 3.
+When we do it: House Managers/Senior Program Staff: May 15 – August 3; Senior Program Staff (A CFA on-site Lifeguard Certification course will be held May 16-19, 2017 for $150.
+However, space is limited, and held for extenuating circumstances.); Senior Program Staff (with current lifeguard certification): May 22 –Aug 2.

 The name means SInging, LAughing, and MEmories, and it is our goal to live up to our name, creating summer days full of songs, laughter, and happy, long-lasting memories.
 Si-La-Meo is a day camp on the campus of Alaska Pacific University in Anchorage, that serves youth age 5 to 15 over a 9.5-week-long program.